simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 - - - - -

-The tale is taken from an ancient Tibetan book, wherein, under symbolic names, are given the future movements of the Dalai Lama and Tashi Lama, which have already been fulfilled.
+The tale is taken from an ancient Tibetan book, wherein, under symbolic names, are given the future movements of the Dalai-Lama and Tashi-Lama, which have already been fulfilled.
 There are described the special physical marks of rulers under whom the country shall fall during the reign of the monkeys.
 But afterwards shall the rule be regained and then will come Someone of greatness.
 His coming is calculated in twelve years---which will be in 1936.

 - - - - -